 If you’ve bought anything of significant value recently, from a fridge to a phone, then chances are you’ll have been asked at the checkout if you want to take out a warranty or service contract.

 But are they any good?
-In simple terms, these contracts have a bad reputation.
-They’re often overpriced, offering services that you may be covered for already through a manufacturer’s guarantees or other insurance policies.
+These contracts can have a bad reputation.
+They’re often overpriced, or offering services that you are already covered for through a manufacturer’s guarantee or other insurance policies.
 They can also contain lots of baffling or plain unfair terms and conditions that can mean making a claim is a nightmare.

-Of course, not all warranties are bad, but some aren’t worth the paper they’re written on.
-Here’s a quick guide.
+Of course, not all warranties are bad.
+So it’s vital that you can quickly identify which ones aren’t worth the paper they’re written on.

 There are three main kinds of agreement you can get when you buy goods, to give you a bit of reassurance if they pack in or get damaged.